 We have identified that the error thrown(Device is gone) was because of a removable media attached with the server locally, which we removed it now.

 Still we have the issue that, if we write on the local hard drive, it went for hung mode and we need to manually restart the server.
 For initial diagnosis, we took a call with DELL hardware support.
 DELL confirmed that there is no issue with the physical device.

 Right now my setup is, 2 local drives(250G) in RAID 1(hardware mirror).
 Also I have a SSD Disk attached to the server directly.
 Initially at the time of openindiana installation, it took 5-10minute to detect the hard drive and after that last few days it goes for hung mode.
 Can you please suggest us, how to proceed further. is anything need to tweaked from OS side?

 If you require log, please let us know.
 Right now this is completely affecting our environment.

 Also I want to thank you for the interest towards our query.

-Updated by Dieter Lange over 8 years ago
+Updated by Dieter Lange about 10 years ago

 the "driver utility" program (upper left menu, "system tools") might give you hints about outdated/inappropriate drivers.
 Also you may have a look at [[http://hub.opensolaris.org/bin/view/Project+driver-utility/]].
 More deeply involved individuals might have better help, though.
 Hardware support for OI certainly is (for a reason) not as broad as known from other, ubiquitous systems, so you may have to carefully compose your hardware for OI to get the most out of it.